To get good at something, you have to put in the work.

 A student who attends class for a set amount of time is entitled to a particular privilege or award.
 These rewards increase in perceived value the longer and more consistent a student’s attendance is.

-While this is definitely an extrinic motivator on the surface, it also draws a positive association with commitment through the rewarding of consistent attendance.
+While this is definitely an extrinsic motivator on the surface, it also draws a positive association with commitment through the rewarding of consistent attendance.

 This sort of motivation also allows a student to see the sort of skill gains only a student with a consistent attendance record over a long period of time can see.